John Stapleton’s co-host Kate Garraway leads tributes to ‘journalistic hero’

 Stapleton was also a big fan of Manchester City, who said they were “saddened to learn” of his death in a post to X.

-Appearing on ITV’s Good Morning Britain to talk about his Parkinson’s disease diagnosis in 2024, he said: “There’s no point in being miserable… It won’t ever change.
+Appearing on ITV’s Good Morning Britain, Stapleton said: “There’s no point in being miserable… It won’t ever change.

 “I mean, Parkinson’s is here with me now for the rest of my life.
 Best I can do is try and control it and take the advice of all the experts.”